f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/lab03.rst

 a transparent and explicit forward proxy might be defined together.
 In SSLO 5.0 and above, these are configured separately.
-An explicit forward proxy topology will ultimately create an explicit proxy listener and its relying transparent proxy lister, but the transparent listener will be bound only to the explicit proxy tunnel.
+An explicit forward proxy topology will ultimately create an explicit proxy listener and its relying transparent proxy listener, but the transparent listener will be bound only to the explicit proxy tunnel.
 If a subsequent transparent forward proxy topology is configured, it will not overlap the existing explicit proxy objects.
 The Topology